 The style of wine rack that you want to get will largely depend on what you need the wine rack for.

-- Component Racks: component racks are awesome because they allow you to build your wine rack little by little, rather than having to purchase an entirely new one when you run out of space.
+- Component Racks: component racks are awesome because they let you build your wine rack little by little, rather than having to purchase an entirely new one when you run out of space.
 You can even use these to create a makeshift wine cellar.

 - Custom Racks: these racks are used for people who are creating a climate controlled wine cellar.
 These are much more costly, but if you love your wine then it is an inevitable certainty.